jakeshivers/ambient/README.md

 - **Data Enrichment**:
   - Enhances IoT data with geographic information (latitude, longitude, city, state).
   - Integrates external APIs for additional context, such as weather conditions and energy usage.
+Weather was added to Snowflake via Snowflake Marketplace.

 - **Data Transformation with dbt**:
   - Builds modular, scalable models using dbt, including incremental models for efficient processing.